masmangan/ideal-guide/gs-antlr-codespaces.md

 The downside of cloud computing is that you need a reliable Internet connection.

-## Manual Installation
+## ANTLR Installation

 ANTLR is really two things: a tool written in Java that translates your grammar to a parser/lexer in Java (or other target language) and the runtime library needed by the generated parsers/lexers.
 Even if you are using the VS Code extension, the generated code will still need the runtime library.

 The first thing you should do is download and install a VS Code extension to get a nice text editor and diagrams for you to check your grammar.
 Even if you only use such tools for editing, they are great.
-Then, follow the instructions below to get the runtime environment available to your system to run generated parsers/lexers.
-In what follows, I talk about antlr-4.13.2-complete.jar, which has the tool and the runtime and any other support libraries (e.g., ANTLR v4 is written in v3).

-Remark: If you are going to integrate ANTLR into your existing build system using mvn, ant, or want to get ANTLR into your IDE such as eclipse or intellij, see [Integrating ANTLR into Development Systems](https://github.com/antlr/antlr4/blob/master/doc/IDEs.md).

-### Using your Linux terminal on Github CodeSpaces
+(Image here)

+### Download ANTLR

+Check the current ANTLR version.
+At this moment, it is 4.13.2.

-1. Download ANTLR
+Download ANTLR with the commands bellow on your terminal:

 ```
 $ cd /usr/local/lib
 $ curl -O https://www.antlr.org/download/antlr-4.13.2-complete.jar